by Luke Wayne

 The chapter goes on to contrast the formed images that the idolaters worship to the Creator who formed all things and to whom no created thing is comparable.
 Idolatry isn't only foolish because it involves worshiping other things rather than God.
 It is foolish because there is no likeness in creation to which we can rightly compare God.
 Even if the image we are worshiping is meant to be an image of God Himself, Moses and Isaiah both condemn it.
 Even after the incarnation, when God took on human flesh in Jesus Christ, Paul makes a similar point to the idolaters of Athens in Acts 17:22-31.
 His argument is not merely that the gods whom the Greeks worship are not really gods.
 He goes further, showing the absurdity of the very idea that we could represent the God who formed all things by means of anything that a human could form.

 In fact, there are instances in the Bible where people created images of the LORD meant as direct objects of veneration, and such passages always clearly denounce this as sin.
 Most famously, when Moses was on the mount receiving the Law, the people of Israel turned to Aaron who made them an image of a golden calf to which they were to direct their worship.
-Notice, however, what Aaron clearly says about which God this calf was meant to represent:
+Notice, however, what Aaron clearly says about which God this calf was meant to portray:

 "Then all the people tore off the gold rings which were in their ears and brought them to Aaron.
 He took this from their hand, and fashioned it with a graving tool and made it into a molten calf; and they said, 'This is your god, O Israel, who brought you up from the land of Egypt.'
 Now when Aaron saw this, he built an altar before it; and Aaron made a proclamation and said, 'Tomorrow shall be a feast to the LORD,'" (Exodus 32:3-5).